International-Data-Spaces-Association/InformationModel/evaluation_external/README.md

 <details><summary>Implementation</summary>
 <p>

-- For the implementation of the first given example, we modified the following files in the model: *Message.ttl*, *Resource.ttl*, *Connector.ttl*, *Participant.ttl*, were we added `@prefix foaf: <http://xmlns.com/foaf/0.1/>`, and replace `ids:Agent` by `foaf:Agent`.
+- For the implementation of the first given example, we modified the following files in the model: *Message.ttl*, *Resource.ttl*, *Connector.ttl*, *Participant.ttl*.
+We added `@prefix foaf: <http://xmlns.com/foaf/0.1/>` to each of those files, and replaced `ids:Agent` by `foaf:Agent`.
 Moreover, we removed the definition of `ids:Agent` in *Participant.ttl*.
 In the testing files, only `sh:message` was modified and the commented code referencing `ids:Agent` was removed in *MessageShape.ttl*, *ResourceShape.ttl*, and *ConnectorShape.ttl*.
 - For the second example, as the internal definition was more specific, no changes were implemented.
 - Lastly, for the third example, We decided to keep it, and therefore no changes were implemented.